Marrakech Packing List: What to Wear & What to Bring (2026 Guide)

 Winter (December – February)

-• A scarf for warmth in the evenings
+• A scarf for warmth — serves double duty as wind and cold protection in the Medina

 Instagram spots in Marrakech